Azure-Samples/communication-services-dotnet-quickstarts/LobbyCallSupportSample/LobbyCallSupportSample/readme.md

 - A [phone number](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/telephony/get-phone-number) in your Azure Communication Services resource that can make outbound calls.
 NB: phone numbers are not available in free subscriptions.
 - Create Azure AI Multi Service resource.
 For details, see [Create an Azure AI Multi service](https://learn.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account).
 - Create and host a Azure Dev Tunnel.
 Instructions [here](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started)
 - A Client application that can make calls to the Azure Communication Services resource.
 This can be a web client or a mobile client.
-You can use the [Web Client Quickstart](https://learn.microsoft.com/azure/communication-services/quickstarts/voice/csharp)
+You can use the [Web Client Quickstart](https://github.com/Azure-Samples/communication-services-javascript-quickstarts/tree/users/v-kuppu/LobbyCallConfirmSample)

 ## Before running the sample for the first time

-1. Open the web client app at `https://<your-web-client-app-url>/` and sign in with your Azure Communication Services identity.
+1. Open the web client app at [JS Client Sample](https://github.com/Azure-Samples/communication-services-javascript-quickstarts/tree/users/v-kuppu/LobbyCallConfirmSample) and sign in with your Azure Communication Services identity.
-2. Clone the sample repository by running `git clone https://github.com/Azure-Samples/communication-services-python-quickstarts.git`.
+2. Clone the sample repository by running `git clone https://github.com/Azure-Samples/communication-services-javascript-quickstarts.git`.
 3. Run the application and observe logs at console, keep this application running.

     ```